“I came that they may have and enjoy life and have it in abundance, to the full, till it overflows” John 10:10

 We have adopted this story from the Gospels to represent our school.
 The story centres on a young boy who puts his faith in Jesus and brings five loaves and two fishes; Jesus then give thanks to God and provides for all in abundance.
 Our vision of Living, loving and learning in abundance, with God is representative of this story, in how we seek to nourish the hearts and minds of all of our children, and provide rich and varied opportunities for all of them.

-“I came that they may have and enjoy life and have it in abundance, to the full, til it overflows” (John 10:10) embeds the development of our curriculum, we want to help each child flourish into a confident, courageous and compassionate young person.
-Our aim is to develop the wholeness of individuals spiritually, physically, mentally and socially to be secure and productive global citizens.
+“I came that they may have and enjoy life and have it in abundance, to the full, til it overflows” (John 10:10) embeds the development of our curriculum, Northiam inspires an abundance of life by cherishing learning.
+Our purpose is to nurture and develop the abundance of talents entrusted to each individual, so that they reach their potential as god intends in mind, spirit, body and soul.

 In fellowship, we encourage everyone to flourish in relationships within the community and focus on building the qualities of each individual character.